 iPadOS 14.5 brought AirPlay 2 support for Apple Fitness+, so when you start a workout on an iPad, you can AirPlay it to an AirPlay 2-compatible television or set-top box like Roku, with full functionality enabled as of the second beta.
 The iPadOS 14 update also supports the PlayStation 5 DualSense and Xbox Series X controllers, and there's a new feature for asking Siri to call emergency services.

-Though not enabled, Apple is planning to add support for Apple Card family sharing to let two people share a single Apple Card account, and with the iOS 14.5 update, Apple is finally requiring developers to get user permission before tracking their activity across websites and apps for advertising purposes.
+As of the iPadOS 14.5 update, Apple is now requiring developers to get user permission before tracking their activity across websites and apps for advertising purposes.

 During startup, the Apple logo on the iPad is now displayed horizontally instead of vertically when the iPad is in landscape mode, and emoji search is now available.
 Emoji search was added to the iPhone in iOS 14.5, but had been notably missing from the iPad until now.

 There are design tweaks to the Podcasts, Apple News, and Reminders app with some new feature additions, plus tons of other smaller changes that are outlined in our full iOS 14.5 features guide.

 iOS and iPadOS 14.5 add a new feature for choosing a preferred streaming music service to use with Siri.
 So if you like to use Spotify over Apple Music, for example, you can now choose Spotify as your preferred app to use with Siri and all Siri song requests will go through Spotify without the need to add "on Spotify" to the end of Siri requests.
 This is not a traditional default setting, but Siri will learn your preferences over time.
 This works with music apps and apps for playing podcasts and audiobooks.

 In Safari, there's a Fraudulent Website Warning feature is designed to warn users if they're visiting a suspected phishing website that's attempting to steal user data.
 To power this feature, Apple uses Google's "Safe Browsing" database, which can allow Google to collect IP addresses and other information.